-Tom Brady Kisses His Son On The Mouth & People Have Strong Feelings About It
+Tom Brady Kissed His Son For A Long Time In This Video & People Have ~Feelings~ About It

 It's Super Bowl season, which means all things football are going viral, including New England Patriot quarterback Tom Brady's recent Facebook documentary series, Tom vs Time.
 One moment from that series, however, has made it out of the football world and into more mainstream news: in one scene, Tom Brady kisses his son on the mouth, and people are having all sorts of reactions to it.
 All sorts.
 As they always tend to do when it comes to parents kissing their kids on the mouth, really.
 (People have very strong feelings about this.)